tu-delft-library/BSc_Research_Ethics_for_Personal_Data/book/risks.md

 1. **Racial or ethnic origin**: The policies of a government target and segregate members of a certain ethnic group.
 If a participant's ethnicity were leaked, it could lead to their persecution.

-2. **Political views**: Dissidents living under an authoritarian political regime could be imprisoned or punished for their ideas if their views were inadvertently made public.
+2. **Political views**: Dissidents (or their families) who are participating in your research and living under an authoritarian political regime could be imprisoned or punished for their ideas if their views were inadvertently made public.

 3. **Religion or philosophy of life**: Information about a participant’s religious beliefs could put that person at risk of danger if leaked in a social or political climate that is hostile to those beliefs.